 Altimeters

 Radar Altimeter

 Function Recording of the altitude of the helicopter above ground level

-Manufacturer Sperry, USA
+Į. Manufacturer Sperry, USA

 opte Туре AA-200

 Helicopter Barometric Altimeter

-Function Recording of the altitude of the helicopter above mean sea level
+- Function Recording of the altitude of the helicopter above mean sea level

 Manufacturer Rosemount, USA

 Туре 1241A5B

 Laser Altimeter

-ē Function Precise recording of the altitude of the HEM bird above ground
+5 Function Precise recording of the altitude of the HEM bird above ground

 Bird Manufacturer Riegl, Austria

 Туре LD90-3800VHS

-The digital elevation model is derived from the GPS elevation of the HEM bird in m asl minus the laser altitude.
+The digital elevation model is derived from the GPS elevation of the HEM bird in m asl minus the laser altitude or, alternatively, from the GPS elevation of the helicopter in m asl minus the radar altitude.
 Without a base station as reference for the GPS measurements, and thus, the topographic elevations may have an error of some metres.